 In order to ensure compliance, you would need to note at what time the last student without accommodations completed the quiz, and then provide the student(s) with extended test time accommodations the proportionally appropriate extended time before collecting the quizzes.

 See the guidance above and start by asking the student whether accommodations will be needed for quizzes.
 If s/he informs you that accommodations won't be necessary for quizzes, make the student aware that you will also be giving unannounced pop quizzes to ensure that students are keeping up with assigned readings.
-Then confirm any declination to use accommodations for quizzes in writing or via email.
+Then confirm in writing any declination to use accommodations for pop quizzes on the student's Blue Form.

-If the student does express a need for extended time for quizzes, I recommend using option 4 above.
+If the student does express a need for extended time for pop quizzes, then Option 4 (above) is the preferred means of implementation.

 Knowing how best to implement accommodations can be tricky!
 If you have any uncertainties, please call Marni Jones at (717) 245-1734.
 She'll be happy to advise.